martin-cervantes/NYT_Clone1/README.md

-# Project Name
+# NYT Clone

     This project is a clone of the New York Times pages as practice porpose.

 ![screenshot](./screenshot.png)

-    Additional description about the project and its features.

-## Built With
+## :package: Built With

-    - Plain HTML5,
+    - Plain HTML5
-    - Pure CSS3,
+    - Pure CSS3

-## Live Demo
+## :mag: Live Demo

 [Live Demo Link](https://mcervantes71.github.io/NYT_Clone1/index.html)

-## Getting Started
+## :computer: Getting Started

-    To get a local copy up and running follow these simple example steps.
+    To get a local copy up and running follow these simple steps.

 ### Install

-    Download the repository
+    Download the repository.

 ### Usage

-    In any browser, open the index.html file
+    In any browser, open the index.html file.

-## Authors
+## :busts_in_silhouette: Authors

 👤 **Author1**